rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 <br><br>
 If/when you add new objects to Home Assistant, you will need to add the appropriate lines to your customize section/file.
 <br><br>
+<b>Note:</b>
+In some cases, you may wind up with entity names changing from what you may have had before.
+Carefully check and manually update any instances of affected entities to the new names.
+It's especially important for any LoveLace-based automations, scripts, helpers, etc., as well as your configuration file(s), which won't get updated to a new entity name automatically, and may not produce an obvious error (other than not working as expected).

 If you have Tamota devices with the same issue, paste another copy of the above template into the editor with "mqtt" replaced with "tasmota".
 Each Tasmota has it's own device name, plus entities for switches/relays and several sensors.
 You may want to include only those entities that refer to relays/buttons/switches, and not the sensors, since you won't be able to tell sensors from different Tasmotas apart easily.